Tanmanstyle/customer-churn/README.md

 This makes the output useful for both technical users and non-technical business stakeholders.

----

-## Portfolio Highlights

-This project demonstrates the ability to:

-- Translate a business problem into a machine learning solution
-- Cleanly structure a Python machine learning project
-- Load and analyse customer data with pandas
-- Create exploratory charts for business understanding
-- Build a scikit-learn machine learning pipeline
-- Handle class imbalance using `class_weight='balanced'`
-- Use train/test splitting and cross-validation correctly
-- Evaluate a classification model with ROC-AUC, precision, recall, F1-score, and a confusion matrix
-- Optimise the prediction threshold instead of relying on the default 50% cutoff
-- Convert model probabilities into practical customer risk bands
-- Save business-ready outputs for further analysis

----

 ## Business Problem

 Customer churn is when a customer stops using a product or service.